 Heat a wok or frying pan over medium-high heat.
-Add 1-2 Tbsp oil to the wok/pan and swirl around.
-Add the chicken or tofu (together with the marinade), plus 2-3 Tbsp white wine (or cooking wine).
+Add 1 to 2 tablespoons oil to the wok/pan and swirl around.
+Add the chicken or tofu (together with the marinade), plus 2 to 3 tablespoons white wine (or cooking wine).

-Stir-fry until chicken is cooked and tofu is heated through and fragrant (2-3 minutes).
-If needed, add more wine instead of oil (whenever the wok or pan becomes dry), 1-2 Tbsp at a time.
+Stir-fry until chicken is cooked and tofu is heated through and fragrant (2 to 3 minutes).
+If needed, add more wine instead of oil (whenever the wok or pan becomes dry), 1 to 2 tablespoons at a time.
 This keeps the dish healthy and low-fat.

 When done, taste-test the chicken or tofu.
 If too salty, add a squeeze or two of lime juice.
 If not salty enough, add a little more fish sauce.
 Set aside the chicken or tofu.Continue to 4 of 10 below.

 When the noodles are soft enough to eat (this takes about 10 minutes), drain them and rinse with cold water (to keep them from sticking).
 Place in a bowl.

 Prepare the other ingredients for the summer rolls: fresh basil and coriander, spring onion (scallions), and lettuce.
 Also, place the chicken or tofu that you made in a bowl.Continue to 5 of 10 below.

 You will need a package of dried rice wrappers, also known as spring roll wrappers, or "rice paper," available at all Asian/Chinese food stores.

 Pour some hot water into a large bowl (larger than the wrappers), but not so hot you can't dip your fingers in it.Continue to 6 of 10 below.